misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 }
 ```

-In that case, the offending color stop (blue in this case) is set to the largest specified
-value of a preceding color stop.
-Here, it would be set to 50%, since the stop before it
-had that position.
-Thus, the effect is the same as we saw earlier in this section, when
-the green and blue color stops were placed on top of each other.
+In that case, the offending color stop (`blue` in this case) is set to the largest specified value of a preceding color stop.
+Here, it would be set to `50%`, since the stop before it had that position.
+Thus, the effect is the same as we saw earlier in this section, when the green and blue color stops were placed on top of each other.

-The key point here is that the color stop is set to the largest specified position of
-the stop that precedes it.
-Thus, given the following, the indigo color stop would be
+The key point here is that the color stop is set to the largest `specified` position of the stop that precedes it.
+Thus, given the following, the `indigo` color stop would be set to `50%`:
-set to 50%:

 ```css
 #spectrum {